Are smart meters any good?

 Is it a good idea to go with a smart meter?

-For any property with mobile signal, a smart meter is usually a helpful addition, as it shows you exactly how much energy you're using - which could mean lower bills in the long run.
+A smart meter is usually a helpful addition for any property, as it shows you exactly how much energy you're using - which could mean lower bills in the long run.
 It also simplifies the meter reading process so you avoid those annoying estimated bills.

 Do you pay more with a smart meter?